clemenceclaireR/PurBeurre/README.md

 In order to run the tests, do like so :
 - Go the the project's root in your terminal
-- Runthe following command (coverage has to be installed - included in requirements.txt file of this project) :
+- Run the following command (coverage has to be installed - included in requirements.txt file of this project) :